All fourteen actions.

 Enrichment

-Two read from your data: enrich.entity against your identity graph, enrich.person / enrich.company from public signal (email parsing, homepage scrape).
-Three call out to an LLM: classify, summarize, translate.
+Three read from your data: enrich.entity against your identity graph, enrich.person / enrich.company from public signal (email parsing, homepage scrape).
+Four call out to an LLM: classify, summarize, translate, and ai.transform for a free-form prompt.
+And http.request calls any external API, merging the response into $http.

 enrich.entity — lookup against your identity graph